Lex-2008/containers/README.md

 ![containers overview](containers.svg)

-What can you see on this picture?
+What can you see here:

 * SMTP, HTTP, and HTTPS requests come to [nginx][] container - It manages all SSL stuff, including STARTTLS encryption layer for SMTP, and also serves static sites